Netanyahu calls on Erdogan to offer condolences over Istanbul terror attack on Sunday - ExBulletin

 Netanyahu calls on Erdogan to offer condolences over Istanbul terror attack on Sunday

-Israeli Prime Minister-elect Benjamin Netanyahu phoned Turkish President Recep Tayyip Erdogan on Thursday to offer his condolences over Sunday’s terror attack in Istanbul that left six people dead and 81 injured.
+Israeli Prime Minister-elect Benjamin Netanyahu phoned Turkish President Recep Tayyip Erdogan on Thursday to offer his condolences over Sunday’s terror attack in Istanbul that left six people dead and 81 injured, according to Anadolu Agency.

 Thanking Netanyahu for his condolence appeal, Erdogan expressed sadness over the incident that took place two days ago in the West Bank, Turkey’s Communications Directorate said in a statement.